adobe/adobe.github.com/README.md

 <p align="center"> <img src="https://raw2.github.com/adobe/adobe.github.com/master/img/schema_adobe_open_source.png"  alt="Adobe Open Source schema" /></p>

-The information is pulled directly from the Github API and aggregated by a NodeJS server (its code source is available [in this repository](https://github.com/kimchouard/server.adobe.github.com)).
-It is made available through an simple REST API, thanks to restify.
+The information is pulled directly from the [Github API](http://developer.github.com/v3/) and aggregated by a [NodeJS](nodejs.org) server (its code source is available [in this repository](https://github.com/kimchouard/server.adobe.github.com)).
+It is made available through an simple REST API, thanks to [restify](mcavage.me/node-restify/).

-AngularJS then make a unique API call to the server and inject the data on your browser, based on dc.js and the Fondation CSS framework.
+[AngularJS](http://angularjs.org/) then make a unique API call to the server and inject the data on your browser, based on the [Foundation](http://foundation.zurb.com/) CSS framework and using [dc.js](nickqizhu.github.io/dc.js/) for the graphs.
 The filtering engine for the repositories was built on top of Angular.

+## Be in touch!

+We hope you love this new homepage.
+Any feedback, ideas or bugfixs is very welcome.

+All this seems interesting?
+You want to contribute to the web with Adobe?

+<h4 align="center"><a href="http://www.adobe.com/careers.html" target="_blank">Join the team!</a></h4>